Ireland won’t be ‘loophole’ for other countries’ migration issues – Harris

 The UK’s Rwanda plan aims to send asylum seekers to the east African nation to deter others from crossing the English Channel on small boats.

-Labour’s Shadow Immigration Minister Stephen Kinnock said that new figures indicate Mr Sunak’s plan is not working.
+Labour’s shadow immigration minister Stephen Kinnock said new data indicates Mr Sunak’s plan is not working.

 Newly released Home Office figures show more than 7,000 people arrived by small boats before the end of April.